rmmarcos/starter-hugo-research-group/content/authors/Juan de la Riva/_index.md

 - Researchers
 ---

-Professor of Geography at the Department of Geography and coordinator of the GEOFOREST Research group.
+Juan de la Riva is a professor and researcher at the Department of Geography and Land Management from the University of Zaragoza.
+His research interests include forest fires, fire management, natural resources, protected natural areas, GIScience and remote sensing.